kinivasu/kinivasu/README.md

 ----
 #### My Interests:

-- ⚡ I an keenly interested in Computer Vision and also Machine learning
+- ⚡ I am interested in Computer Vision and also Machine learning
 - 🌱 I'm also interested in App Development using flutter

 ----